syncfusion-content/blazor-docs/blazor/file-manager/read-from-physical-file-system-provider.md

 {% endhighlight %}
 {% endtabs %}

-## Access read response from model
+**Step 2:** Access read response from model

-To access the read Operations, you need some model class files that have read operations methods.
+To access the read Operations, you need physical model class files that have read operations methods.
 So, create `Models` folder in `server` part of the application and include the the `PhysicalFileProvider.cs` and required base class from the [link](https://github.com/SyncfusionExamples/ej2-aspcore-file-provider/tree/master/Models) in the Models folder.

-In the following example, the **Read** operation in handled from physical service.
+In the following example, the **Read** operation is handled from physical service.

 {% tabs %}
 {% highlight cs tabtitle="Models/PhysicalFileProvider.cs" %}